cloudify-cosmo/getcloudify.org/guide/3.0/guide-plugin-creation.md

     raise RuntimeError('No script to run')
 {%endhighlight%}

-afterwhich, if a script path exists, we want to execute the script, so we'll do:
+ afterwhich, if a script path exists, we would want to execute the script, so we'll execute the script:

 {%highlight python%}
 from cloudify.decorators import operation